BIOP/ijp-imagetoatlas/installation.md

 ---

-warning:ABBA Currently only works with QuPath 0.2.3
+:warning: ABBA Currently only works with QuPath 0.2.3!

 ---